ksunilt/trade-assist/README.md

     - This file has all the functions necessary to perform the swing trading and each functions will be called by the main file.

 File name : utility/telegram_utility.py
+    - This file contains functions that is required to send telegram messages and notifications to the end user.